 - There was a change to your property such as an addition, new construction or renovation.

-- A structure on your property was assessed for the first time.
+- We assessed a structure on your property for the first time.

 - There was a change to your property’s classification.